o-cetin/data_science_tools_assignment/README.md

 # data_science_tools_assignment

-This is the first Jupyter noteook I upload to a publi repository on GitHub.
+This is the first Jupyter noteook I upload to a public repository on GitHub.